 Health Visiting and School Nursing 0-19 Service in Eccles/Irlam

 The Health Visiting and School Nursing teams provide a 0-19 health service for all children that reside or are educated in Salford.
-0-19 teams contain a mix of qualified Health Visitors, School Nurses, Staff Nurses, Nursery Nurses and assistants.
+0-19 teams contain a mix of qualified Health Visitors, School Nurses, Staff Nurses, Nursery Nurses and school health assistants.

 Qualified Health Visitors and School Nurses are registered nurses who have completed a post-registration graduate programme and are registered as a specialist community public health nurses (SCPHN).
 They are able to provide support and advice around health promotion and healthy lifestyles options to improve health outcomes and reduce health inequalities based on the Healthy Child Programme.